 There are a few ways to prevent basement back ups.
 Each serves to address a particular issue, none is a “cure all”.
 Before making a hiring decision, make 100% sure you know the true cause of your drain problems.

 If you have periodic back ups routine maintenance by a drain cleaning professional is a great idea.
-A maintenance program is pre-scheduled annually before you have a problem.
+A maintenance program can be pre-scheduled annually before you have a problem.
 In addition, it is always at a discounted rate to a “one time” emergency call.

 A water tight house sewer trap